 Can we adopt the concept of confinement from biocatalysis to the rational design of hybrid organometallic catalysts in the pores of mesoporous supports and thereby achieve improved catalysts?

-We invite contributions approaching these and related topics from an interdisciplinary perspective.
+We invite contributions approaching these and related topics from an interdisciplinary perspective to our poster session.

 See, discuss and create the future.